Pontocho Kaburenjo Theater

 More about Pontocho:

-What Makes Kobu Kaburenjo Theater Different?
+What Makes Pontocho Kaburenjo Theater Different?

 Kamogawa Odori at Kobu Kaburenjo boasts the greatest number of performances among Kyoto’s five geisha districts, with over 184 total presentations since 1872.
 The theater exists specifically to preserve geisha dance traditions.
 When completed in 1927, the building was praised as “modern architecture with a taste of the orient”, blending Western construction techniques with Japanese aesthetics.